 top of page

-• Writer's pictureShamira Ahmed
+Writer's pictureShamira Ahmed

-Facilitating a Pan-African Digital Single Market
+Facilitating an African Digital Single Market

 In the 21st century, digitally-enabled transactions of trade in goods and services rely on efficient supply chain management facilitated by the smooth flow of goods, services, capital, and data.
 Data flows that enable and compliment digitalisation are a central feature of industry-wide business model and product innovations.
 The exponential volumes of data generated and utilised to create insights for multiple industry use cases are powered by information and communications technology (ICT) innovations that facilitate an extensively higher degree of real-time transactions and information exchanges, across geographical boundaries — Resulting in cross-border data value chains, often driven by data dominant firms that collect and transform machine readable data into valuable insights, which can be commercially monetised.